Gradient Boosted Mixed Models: Flexible Estimation of Mean and Variance Components for Clustered Data: Supplementary Materials for the PBC Application

-The primary biliary cirrhosis (PBC) dataset from the Mayo Clinic trial is a widely used benchmark in the survival and clinical modeling literature \citep{fleming1991}, sourced from the \texttt{mixAK} package as \texttt{PBCseq}.
-It contains longitudinal measurements on 312 patients (1945 observations in total) with advanced liver disease, including treatment assignment, demographic variables, and biochemical markers.
-The dataset is characterized by clustered structure due to repeated measures within subjects and heterogeneous disease progression across patients, making it a natural candidate for mixed model applications.
+The primary biliary cirrhosis (PBC) dataset from the Mayo Clinic trial is a widely used benchmark in the survival and clinical modeling literature \citep{fleming1991}; it is sourced from the \texttt{mixAK} package as \texttt{PBCseq}.

-We model log-transformed serum glutamic oxaloacetic transaminase (SGOT/AST), a biomarker of liver inflammation, to evaluate the performance of GBMixed, which combines the flexibility of gradient boosting with the structured random effects of mixed models.
-Patients contributed between 1 and 27 visits each.